nahueldsanchez/nahueldsanchez.github.io/_posts/2022-09-19-Solving-Ethernaut-Challenges-20-21.md

 1. Using reentrancy
 2. Creating an Out Of Gas exception

-I used option 1 and created a contract that in it's `receive` function it performed another call to `withdraw`, exploiting the re-entrancy issue.
+I used option 1 and created a contract that in its `receive` function it a call to `withdraw`, exploiting the re-entrancy issue.
 I set this malicious contract as partner and started the attack issuing a `withdraw()`.

 It's interesting to mention the Note provided while solving the level: